theamiro/myStocks/readme.md

 $("#canvas-id").createLineChart(data)
 ```

-The background of the line-chart can be set as a single color or a gradient.
-Set the gradient by using the two functions and pass in the id of the canvas as a param
+The background of the line-chart can be set as a single color ` "rgba(255,0,0,1)"` or a gradient.
+Set the gradient by using either of the two functions and pass in the id of the canvas as a parameter.

 ```
-createSuccessGradient(canvas-id)
+createSuccessGradient(canvas-id) - green in color
-createDangerGradient(canvas-id)
+createDangerGradient(canvas-id) - red in color
+createInfoGradient(canvas-id) - blue in color
 ```

 For charts with more than one dataset, it is recommended to set `fill` to false and to remove the background color.